Expert Systems (series): The Expert System's Champion

 The story alternates between past and present.

 In the first timeline, scientists arrive at a new colony world.
 The world is hostile to human life, often provoking severe allergic reactions.
 The primary expedition focuses on the mainland, while the Sister Expedition focuses on tidal biomes.
 The Sister Expedition campsite is destroyed by large mollusk-like creatures.
 Bain, the leader of the Sister Expedition, tries to hold his group together.
 Scientists discover that the large mollusks have a specialized organ inside their shells.
 This organ allows them to interface with Earth biology without toxicity or allergy.
 Bain’s group, cut off from the primary expedition, plans to use the mollusks as a survival tool.

 The main story begins ten years after the events of “The Expert System’s Brother.”
 Handry now leads the Order of Cain, which accepts people who are Severed from their villages.
-The Order performa services such as fighting off wildlife; in return, they are fitted into the cultural ecosystem of the villages.
+The Order performs services such as fighting off wildlife; in return, they are fitted into the cultural ecosystem of the villages.

 The village of Jileno begins producing a new form of Expert System called Champions.
 These Champions are humans with genetically modified wasp companions.
 The Champions seek to exterminate members of the Order.
 Handry negotiates with the Champion Amorket.
 Meanwhile, creatures called brackers begin attacking humans.
 Handry and the Order are called to fight them off.
 Handry and Melory learn that the citizens of Tsuno have secretly been trading with the brackers, who are more intelligent than expected.
 The brackers, never previously violent, have destroyed the village of Portuno.

 Handry witnesses as the brackers are attacked by “stone creatures”, which are the mollusks from Bain’s story.
 He realizes that the stone creatures have pushed the brackers out of their original environment, sparking conflict with humans.
 Handry and his companions capture a stone creature.
 They attack it and crack its shell.
 Inside, they find a human body.
 They infiltrate the stone creatures’ nesting grounds, where they find Bain.

 Bain and the descendants of the Sister Expedition have been living in a symbiotic relationship with the mollusks, which protect the human bodies from the toxins of their new planet.
 They are no longer independent organisms, but have become merged with their mollusk hosts.

 Handry and the Order escape from the mollusks with the help of brackers.
 Melory uses Amorket’s genetically programmed wasps to induce fear into the mollusks.
 Thereafter, they leave humanity in peace.
 Melory programs Amorket and the other Champions to tolerate the Order of Cain.
 Handry and Amorket reflect on their shared experiences before going their separate ways.